intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    to start/stop/pause input injection or report an error event. https://github.com/IntelLabs/kafl.linux/blob/kafl/fuzz-5.15-3/arch/x86/kernel/kafl-agent.c

-b. **Input hooks**: We currently leverage the tdx\_fuzz guest kernel hooks the same as ‘simple fuzzer’ described in section 3.3.3.
-If enabled, the agent’s implementation of tdx\_fuzz()sequentially consumes inputs from an internally maintained payload buffer.
+b. **Input hooks**: We leverage the tdx\_fuzz hooks of in the guest kernel as defined by `Simple Fuzzer Hooks`_ as well as virtio16/32/64\_to\_cpu wrappers for VirtIO DMA input.
+   When enabled, the fuzzing hooks are implemented to sequentially consume input from a payload buffer maintained by the agent.
 Fuzzing stops when the buffer is fully consumed or other exit conditions are met. https://github.com/IntelLabs/kafl.linux/commit/1e5206fbd6a3050c4b812a826de29982be7a5905